skirdey/voicerestore/README.md

 # VoiceRestore: Universal Audio Quality Restoration

 VoiceRestore is a state-of-the-art audio restoration model that leverages flow-matching transformers to address a wide range of audio degradations.
-This repository contains the pretrained model and code necessary to run VoiceRestore on your own degraded audio files.
+This repository contains the pretrained model and code necessary to run VoiceRestore on your own degraded speech audio files.

 Demo of audio restorations: [VoiceRestore](https://sparkling-rabanadas-3082be.netlify.app/)